RiteshKrChauhan/Blog-Website/README.md

 # 📝 Blog Website

-A modern, responsive blog website built with Node.js, Express, and EJS that allows users to create, read, update, and delete blog posts.
+A modern, responsive blog website built with Node.js, Express, EJS, and PostgreSQL that allows users to create, read, update, and delete blog posts with persistent database storage.

 ## 🌟 Features